-The Colorado River provides water to more than 35 million people
+The Colorado River provides water to 40 million people and 4

-and 4 million acres of farmland in a region encompassing some
+million acres of farmland in a region encompassing some 246,000

-246,000 square miles in the southwestern United States.
-The
+square miles in the southwestern United States.
+The 32-page

-32-page Layperson’s Guide to the Colorado River covers the
+Layperson’s Guide to the Colorado River covers the history of the

-history of the river’s development; negotiations over division of
+river’s development; negotiations over division of its water; the

-its water; the items that comprise the Law of the River; and a
+items that comprise the Law of the River; and a chronology of